 The holidays are approaching.
 The mall just had their tree-lighting ceremony last weekend.
 I already see Christmas decorations and Christmas merchandise in department stores way before Halloween.
 Every year, Christmas seems to start earlier and earlier.

 One of my family’s Christmas traditions is to take a walk down Christmas Tree Lane.
 Three years ago, we went on opening night.
 Santa Claus, Mrs. Claus, and the elves were there.
-I asked my older child, who was 2 at the time, if she wanted to take a picture and talk with Santa.
+I asked Little Mermaid, who was 2 at the time, if she wanted to take a picture and talk with Santa.
 We excitedly got in line when she said yes.
 When we got to Santa, my child would not sit on Santa’s lap.
 She hugged my legs as she peered at this strange man in front of her.
 Before I knew it, one of the elves tried to help my daughter on to Santa’s lap, but she cried and I pulled my child away.

 “Okay, ces peb mus xwb mas (Then we can leave),” I said.

 But she didn’t want to leave until we got a picture with Santa.
 So we stood next to Santa Claus and took our picture.

 It’s interesting that we teach our children about the dangers of strangers, but tell them it’s okay to sit on a strange bearded man’s lap for pictures.
 But that’s okay because Santa is a nice person.
 So is the pedophile who lost his puppy or the relative who pays too much attention to a child.